gallantlab/hce_v4/README.md

 Getting Started (Keras, Python2 version):
 -------------------
+PLEASE NOTE: This container has been tested up to the Pascal NVIDIA GPU architecture.
+Newer architectures may not be supported and result in the test script hanging indefinitely.
+See [this link](https://en.wikipedia.org/wiki/CUDA) for reference regarding which GPUs have which architecture.
+After testing it does not seem to work with the Ampere architecture and above.
 - Clone this repo.
 - Install the [Nvidia Container Toolkit](https://github.com/NVIDIA/nvidia-container-toolkit).
 - Download the nvidia/cuda base image `cuda9.2-cudnn7-devel-ubuntu16.04.tar`.